TheCyberHead/CyberHead/README.md

 You can go into the container with: `sudo docker-compose exec cyberhead bash`

 Any change into the cloned repository is sync with the container files in /home/CyberHead

-`core.py` control the tasks from the different modules, the modules have the functionalities